-My intention in composing this piece was in a sense to write a Stabat Mater about the Stabat Mater - what it has, and has not, been over its 600-year musical history.
-In my reading, what it had largely not been is a humanistic representation of the agony of a mother watching her child brutally killed; neither has it really represented her natural attempts to comfort him, despite her own suffering.
+My starting intention in composing this piece was to write a Stabat Mater about the Stabat Mater - what it has, and has not, been over its 600-year musical history.
+Early in the process, there were images in the news of mother and child being separated at the US/Mexico border, screaming for each other, and this crystalized for me what the emotion of the scene described in Stabat actually is.
+So, in my reading, what Stabat has largely not been is a humanistic representation of the agony of a mother watching her child brutally torn away from her (in this case, killed); neither has it really represented her natural attempts to comfort him, despite her own suffering.
 I also expand the view, and treat the Stabat Mater as an example of the beautification of suffering more broadly (an allusion to Barber’s Adagio, for example, is due to its use in Platoon).
-A challenge for me while writing the piece was to balance my wish to participate in the tradition of beautiful, melancholic music in Stabat Mater settings - which is what initially drew me to the project - while also looking at what that obscures.
-However to ask the question, “Why so beautiful?” one must refer to beauty.

 Commissioned by Lars-Erik ter Jung, with kind support from Arts Council Norway.
+Premiered at Oslo International Church Music Festival.
 Published by Edition Wilhelm Hansen.
-Nominated for the Norwegian Society of Composers' Work of the year (2023).
+Nominated for the Norwegian Society of Composers' “Work of the year” (2023), and currently the Nordic Council Music Prize (2024).
+Recording on BIS Records.

 Silje Aker Johnsen, soprano